NhungNguyen04/Workspacing/README.md

    Create an account or log in to unlock the platform’s full potential.

 2. **Set Up Your Private Workspace**
-   - Add tasks, events, and content to your personal workspace.
+   - Add tasks, and content to your personal workspace.
    - Explore tools to streamline your productivity.

 3. **Collaborate in Teamspaces**
    - Create a new teamspace or join an existing one using an invite.
-   - Use the Kanban board, event tools, and content management features to collaborate efficiently.
+   - Use the Kanban board, and content management features to collaborate efficiently.

 ---